vbookshelf/myOfflineAi-PrivacyFirst/README.md

 start-windows-app.bat

 You could start the app and leave it running in the background all day.
-Then whenever you want to access it, enter the following url in your browser: http://127.0.0.1:5000/
+Then whenever you want to use it, enter the following url in your browser: http://127.0.0.1:5000/
 Your browser will remember this local address so you won't have to.